Childhood Injury Prevention & School Outreach

 Watch here to see tips on how to properly install a car seat.

 Safe Sleep Practices

 Sleep-related infant death is a leading cause of death among infants less than one year of age in Michigan.
 We want you to know what you can do to keep your baby safe after you head home from the hospital.
 Learn more about safe sleep and resources available to you.

 Your child’s classroom is a great place for us to reach many children at one time.
 Our school outreach program brings health professionals to area elementary schools.
-The goal is to address your child and his or her classmates’ common health issues to help encourage long-term health for local families.
+The goal is to address your child and his or her classmates’ common health and safety issues to help encourage long-term health for local families.